-Fallopian tube blockage: Infertility in women can be a result of many problems associated with her reproductive health, among these issues; one of the most prominent is the case of a blocked fallopian tube.
+Fallopian tube blockage: Infertility in women can result from many problems associated with their reproductive health.
+Among these issues, one of the most prominent is the case of a blocked fallopian tube.

-Blockage of the fallopian tube makes it practically impossible for a woman to conceive and the condition can be very hard to correct.
-In the anatomy of the female reproductive system, the fallopian tubes are the vital pathway that connects from the uterus to the ovum.
+Blockage of the fallopian tube makes it impossible for a woman to conceive, and the condition can be hard to correct.
+In the anatomy of the female reproductive system, the fallopian tubes are the vital pathway that connects the uterus to the ovum.

-Whenever a matured ova (egg) is released from the ovum, it enters the fallopian tube through its wider, funnel-shaped end known as the infundibulum which is surrounded with small hair-like structures known as the fimbrae, which sweeps in the egg as it travels into the narrower length of the tube where it might be met by an incoming sperm cell that fuses with the egg to form an embryo.
+Whenever a matured ova (egg) is released from the ovum, it enters the fallopian tube through its wider, funnel-shaped end known as the infundibulum.
+It is surrounded by small hair-like structures known as the fimbriae.
+It sweeps in the egg as it travels into the narrower length of the tube, where it might be met by an incoming sperm cell that fuses with the egg to form an embryo.

-It could be a scar or an abnormal growth in the fallopian tube, which causes a blockade that presents an obstruction to the free passage of the egg or sperm cells, and this creates a huge difficulty to getting pregnant.
+It could be a scar or abnormal growth in the fallopian tube, which causes a blockage that obstructs the free passage of the egg or sperm cells.
+It creates difficulty in getting pregnant.

-You might be wondering what actually causes the fallopian tube to become blocked and lead to this serious reproductive health condition.
+You might wonder what causes the fallopian tube to become blocked, leading to this reproductive health condition.
 Well, here are some of the most common causes:

 Fibroids: The development of fibroids in the uterus and close to the utero-tubal junction can easily cause a blockage and prevent the free passage of sperm cells.

-Surgical scars: If a woman had previously undergone a surgical operation like a caesarean section, fibroid removal or any other related procedure in the lower abdominal region, stands the risk of developing scars that might lead to a fallopian tube blockage.
+Surgical scars: If a woman has previously undergone surgery like a caesarean section, fibroid removal or any other related procedure.
+She risks developing a mark that might lead to a fallopian tube blockage.

-Surgery: There are several surgical methods that can be used to open a fallopian tube blockage, these procedures depend on the site of the blockage along the length of the tube and the actual cause of this condition.
-Surgical procedures are very delicate, with the fallopian tube not being wider than a spaghetti noodle, any damage done might be irreversible.
+Surgery: Several surgical methods can be used to open a fallopian tube blockage.
+These procedures depend on the jam's site along the tube length and the actual cause of this condition.
+Surgical procedures are delicate; with the fallopian tube not being more expansive than a spaghetti noodle, any damage done might be irreversible.

-Abdominal massage: This has been found to be helpful in opening up blocked tube and it requires the services of a professional masseur to help apply pressure that loosens up clogged tubes.
+Abdominal massage: This is helpful in opening up blocked tubes and requires a professional masseur's services to help apply pressure that loosens up clogged pipes.

-Herbal treatments: This is the most preferred treatment option as it carries a much lesser risk than surgeries and has shown higher success rates in treating cases of fallopian tube blockage.
-Herbal therapies that mostly consist of ginger root, hawthorn, castor oil and uva ursi, help in cleansing the whole reproductive tract while also eliminating infections and dissolving fibroids.
+Herbal treatments: This is the most preferred option as it carries much less risk than surgeries.
+It has shown higher success rates in treating cases of fallopian tube blockage.
+Herbal therapies, mostly ginger root, hawthorn, castor oil and uva ursi, help in cleansing the whole reproductive tract while eliminating infections and dissolving fibroids.

-You can order for Reishi product and Gynapharm to treat blocked falopian tubes.
-We sell member price to encourage patronage and membership after you have result that our herbal medicines works.
+You can order Reishi products and Gynapharm to treat blocked fallopian tubes.
+We sell member prices to encourage patronage and membership after you have proven that our herbal medicines work.

-The price for Reishi is N9,820 and Gynapharm is N11,430 excluding cost of delivery.
-We offer prompt delivery of the product using courier services for between N500 and N2,500 nationwide.
+The price for Reishi is N13,900, and for Gynapharm is N16,200, excluding the delivery cost.
+We offer prompt product delivery using courier services for between N500 and N3,000 nationwide.